Chemistry

 To this end, a specific request for prior career evaluation must be submitted by accessing the online service indicated in the admission notice.
 The interested parties must declare all the exams taken with related sectors, credits and grades and attach the programs of the courses.
 For more details on the procedure, please refer to the announcement.

 The practice will be examined by the CD Transfer Commission.
-In the event that the applicant is not eligible for years following the first, the same must take the test and place himself in a useful position in the ranking.
+In the event that the applicant is not eligible for years following the first, the student have to take the initial preparation assessment test.

-The requests for evaluation, accompanied by the programs of the exams taken, must be submitted by the date that will be published in the notice and the outcome of the evaluation will be communicated by email.
+The requests for evaluation, accompanied by the programs of the exams taken, must be submitted without exception by the date that will be published in the notice and the outcome of the evaluation will be communicated via e-mail.

-Students admitted to years following the first will be able to enroll within the deadlines and in the manner specified in the call.
+Students admitted to years subsequent to the first will be able to enroll within the deadlines and with the methods specified in the announcement.

-Students admitted to the first year will have to take the test and submit the application for admission, as indicated in the notice.
+Students admitted to the first year, in addition to taking the aforementioned test to verify initial preparation, will have to submit the application for admission, as indicated in the announcement.

 Similarly, to speed up the procedure, all requests for equivalence of exams taken and/or recognition of previous careers must be accompanied by the programs of the exams taken.